 Monday

 Mondays are notorious for being a hectic start to the week.
-People are usually busy getting back into their routines after the weekend, leaving little time for social media in the morning.
+People are usually busy getting back into their routines after the weekend, leaving little time for scrolling on Instagram in the morning.
 Posting during these hours can result in your content getting lost amidst the rush of emails, meetings, and morning commutes.

 Tuesday